henkjannl/TravelWallet/Readme.md

 ## Printing the parts

-The print instructions assume the Prusa slicer, but other slicers will also be fine.
-I used PETG but other materials such as PLA will be no problem.
-I printed both parts upright so the U-shapes come out strong.
+The print instructions assume the Prusa slicer, but other slicers will also be fine. `Wallet.3mf` contains a project file for Prusaslicer.

 <p align="center">
   <img src="images/printing.png" alt="Printing" width="350">
 </p>

 After printing, the space in the bottom part where the top bar slides through may need a little grinding to ensure a smooth guide.

 ## Assembly instructions